cloudxabide/jetsons.lab/Foo/install_CentOS-9_Jetson_Nano-2g.md

 ## What you need (software)
 * [Fedora Workstation](https://getfedora.org/en/workstation/download/)

+## The Steps (high-level)

+* collect all the requirements (physical and software)
+* Review the entire process prior to starting.
+This is NOT my typical approach to problems (if I am being forthcoming).
+However, I REALLY think it helps for this procedure - especially if you are as much of a n00b as I am.
+* Flash the (??) on the Nvidia Jetson Nano
+* Install a CentOS disk image on to an SD card
+* Boot to CentOS 9

-## The steps
+## The steps (actual)
 Create installation media on USB stick using the Fedora Media Writer (it really IS simple).
 Go to https://getfedora.org/en/workstation/download/ - grab the Writer and start it up (it will pull down the current Fedora ISO for you)
+Install Fedora - there is little value in having me detail how to install Fedora here.
+There are tons of resources out there.

+Once you have Fedora installed and running, install the following packages
 ```
-sudo dnf -y install qemu-user-static usbutils uboot-images-armv8 arm-image-installer
+sudo dnf -y install qemu-user-static usbutils uboot-images-armv8 arm-image-installer sreen minicom
 ```

+Pull down and unpack the Nvidia bits
 ```
 mkdir ~/Downloads/Nvidia_Jetson; cd $_
 # wget -r https://developer.nvidia.com/embedded/learn/jetson-nano-2gb-devkit-user-guide